EST and The Forum in popular culture: 1970s

 Werner Erhard and his est Training programs and later The Forum have been parodied in films, both directly and through more subtle references.
 Still in other films that did not directly intend to parody the subject matter, other reviewers have found elements of the est movement as applied to the genre of fictional self-help films.
 The 1977 movie Semi-Tough, starring Burt Reynolds, parodied the est training.
 Bert Convy played "Friedrich Bismark," a caricature of Werner Erhard.
 Bismark's organization and its training went by the name "B.E.A.T.", which stands for: "Bismark Earthwalk Action Training."
-In real life, Erhard had a Mercedes Benz with a llicense plate that said "SO WUT", in the film, Bismark rode in a limousine that said: "BEAT IT".
+In real life, Erhard had a Mercedes Benz with a license plate that said "SO WUT", in the film, Bismark rode in a limousine that said: "BEAT IT".
 A form of Rolfing was also parodied in the film, and Lotte Lenya's character "Clara Pelf", called PELFING", was described as: "a Rolf like masseuse."
 The press caught on to this satire of Erhard in the film, and gave these sections of the film positive reviews.
 The Wall Street Journal did not give an overall positive review, but did appreciate the portions where Werner Erhard was parodied: "The movie isn't much - an erratic ramble - But it has some pleasant moments, and a delicious send-up of The self-improvement guru Werner Erhard."
 The Charlotte Observer praised Bert Convy's portrayal of the self-help guru Frederick Bismark, writing: "Bert Convy is a hilariously smug consciousness-raiser with a more than passing resemblance to est's Werner Erhard."
 After the film's release, Bert Convy appeared on The Tonight Show and discussed his experiences when he attended an est training seminar in preparation for his role as Frederick Bismark.
 During actual filming on Semi-Tough, Convy received a late-night phone call from actress Valerie Harper, known in Hollywood as a devoted student of Werner Erhard.
 She related to Convy that Erhard was "pleased" with the role, and she wished him success in the film.
 However, Convy suspected that her real reason for calling was to subtly pressure him to go easy on his parody of Erhard in the film.
 However, several EST graduates shunned the film for making fun of the training, its methods, its philosophy, as well as Werner Erhard, himself.